shakaflee/learn-github/README.md

 ## Step 3: Add this repo to Github using Git

-As I can't create a repo with Git on Github, so I need use Git CMD or just create one on github first.
+As I can't create a repo with Git on Github, so I need use Git CMD or just create one on github manually first.
 Here I choose the second way.
 For detail see there , [this article](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github?platform=windows) tells how to step by step.

 What I learned from this is:
 >You cannot create a repo on github using git bash.
 Git and github are different things.
 Github is a platform that let's you host and collaborate on code while git is the version control tool used.

-This quote is I google the same question and find the answer at [stackoverflow](https://stackoverflow.com/questions/11693288/how-to-create-a-new-repo-at-github-using-git-bash)
+This quote is I google the same question and find the answer at [stackoverflow.](https://stackoverflow.com/questions/11693288/how-to-create-a-new-repo-at-github-using-git-bash)

 So follow the tutorial: